 For HSBC customers there's a non-sterling cash fee of around 2 per cent (minimum £1.75) on withdrawals using a debit card.
 With a credit card the cash fee may be around 3 per cent (minimum £3).

-If you’re an HSBC Premier or Advance customer, you won’t be charged a non-sterling cash fee for using your debit card to withdraw money from an ATM abroad.
+If you’re an HSBC Premier or Advance customer, you won’t be charged a non-sterling cash fee for using your debit card to withdraw money from an ATM outside the UK.

 Explore more: Should you use your card or travel money abroad?

-If you use your credit card to withdraw cash or make purchases abroad, interest charges will apply in the same way they do at home.
+If you use your credit card to make purchases abroad, or withdraw cash, interest charges will apply in the same way they do at home.

 Do fees appear on your statement?